 Even if you don’t get headaches (like I didn’t), this is still worth a read.
 Some of it is a little outdated, like some of the information about decaf coffee and rebound days, but it’s so incredibly helpful.
 Dr. Buchholz touches on vestibular migraine, but that’s not why you buy this book.
 It can help you understand big picture thoughts on medications, the threshold theory, rebound and why Excedrin can be so bad for you.

 If you need extra help, The Dizzy Cook book has it all laid out for you easily!
 Endorsed by Dr. Buchholz, it is basically the patients perspective for implementing these changes into your life as easily as possible.

-Whether it’s keto, low tyramine/ Johns Hopkins Migraine Diet, or low histamine, it’s one of the easiest things you can start doing for yourself.
+Whether it’s keto, a migraine elimination diet, or a Mediterranean Diet it’s one of the easiest things you can start doing for yourself.
 If you have a lot of other restrictions due to allergies like dairy free, gluten free or if especially if you’re a strict vegan, consider enlisting the help of a registered dietician to make sure you’re getting all the proper nutrients you need.